 After you’re diagnosed with a brain tumor, you’ll have many questions and fears as you face the possibility of brain surgery.
 It’s important to know that minimally invasive surgery can be performed for many types of brain tumors.
-Dr. Carrie Shulman at The Florida Center for Minimally Invasive Neurosurgery has years of experience treating brain tumors using these options.
+Dr. Carrie Shulman at The Florida Center for Neurosurgery has years of experience treating brain tumors using these options.
 If you have questions about brain tumors or surgical treatment, call the office in Clearwater, Tampa Bay, Florida, or book a consultation online.

 DNA inside every cell determines when the cell grows and dies.
 Some genes, called oncogenes, promote growth and help cells stay alive.
 Other genes, called tumor suppressor genes, slow down cell growth, repair DNA mistakes, and make cells die at the appropriate time.